sunku/sdk-guide-draft/README.md

 };
 ```

 The above example is written for Google Play.
-You can also get the required values form other billing libarary such as Amazon.
+You can also get the required values form other billing library such as Amazon.

 For more details of AFPurchase object with the actual item, check the table below.